-straight from Geneva airport), Lausanne is carved into a steep hi side which rises from the lake.
-Late in the 19th century, a French guy came up with the idea of resurrecting the Greek Invention sports fests, thus starting a multibillion-dollar industry whose profits and off-the-books transactions today disappear into shady pockets, never to be seen or spoken of again.
+Just an hour train-ride from Geneva (and you can in fact go straight from Geneva airport), Lausanne is carved into a steep hill-side which rises from the lake.
+Late in the 19th century, a French guy came up with the idea of resurrecting the Greek invention of sports fests, thus starting a multibillion-dollar industry whose profits and off-the-books transactions today disappear into shady pockets, never to be seen or spoken of again.
 For convoluted reasons, this business enterprise chose Lausanne as its HQ.
 As one unintended consequence, Lausanne has the most overpriced restaurants in the entire country, maybe twice as much as Geneva (in the low-budget range).

-And if you do go to Lau-sanne for an Olympic Expe-rience, you may be disap-pointed.
-The only Olympic thing in town is the Olympic Museum, which doesn't quite manage to be as entertaining Museum, which doesn't quite manage to be as entertaining as the Futbol Club museum in Barcelona.
-Notably miss-ing are any organized films of great Olympic moments or great opening ceremonies, or even an archive of winners and world records.
-This is a museum on the cheap. demuseum on the cheap, de-signed by a functionary with no imagination, rather than a true enthusiast.
+And if you do go to Lausanne for an Olympic Experience, you may be disappointed.
+The only Olympic Museum, which doesn't quite manage to be as entertaining as the Futbol Club museum in Barcelona.
+Notably missing are any organized films of great Olympic moments or great opening ceremonies, or even an archive of winners and world records.
+This is a museum on the cheap, designed by a functionary with no imagination, rather than a true enthusiast.

-lking and other high crimes.
-A friend who once lived in Switzerland likes to tell how her small apartment building assigned specific days and hours for each ten-ant to use the coin-operated washing machine and dryer.
-She had a window of 1 1⁄2 She had a window of 1 1⁄2 hours, twice a week, but like any good Filipina she tried to use it outside her schedule - whereupon another tenant, who didn't even want to do any washing, came down to tell her to beat it, or she would call the cops.
-However, that was many the police just gave her a writ-ten warning.
-People ignore pedestrian traffic lights with gay insouciance and even cross the street where there are no crosswalks.
-It's all these foreigners, teaching decadent attitudes to the Swiss.
-Before one person in 10,000 can tell you what Switzerland's capi-tal is.
-Correct Answer: None.
+Jaywalking and other high crimes.
+A friend who once lived in Switzerland likes to tell how her small apartment building assigned specific days and hours for each tenant to use the coin-operated washing machine and dryer.
+She had a window of 1 1⁄2 hours, twice a week, but like any good Filipina she tried to use it outside her schedule whereupon another tenant, who didn't even want to do any washing, came down to tell her to beat it, or she would call the cops.

+However, that was many